SOCIAL ACTIVITIES AND COMMUNITY ENGAGEMENT

-After training is complete, women will be given a small loan or grant to help start or expand her business.
+After training is complete, women will be given a small support credit or grant to help start or expand her business.

 AFAWI has partner with "susu company".
 "Susu" is the local word for saving.
 It allows women who cannot afford a bank account to have a safe place to save their money.
 It also demonstrates the importance of saving for the future.